-Do you enjoy studying the Chinese language?
-Are you thinking about becoming a translator?
-In fact, translation can be frustrating for the unprepared.
-Therefore, take a look at this list to learn about some of the key challenges you will face while working as a translator in China.
+Do you enjoy studying or translating the Chinese language?
+In fact, a career in translation can be frustrating for the unprepared, so it’s important to first understand some of the key challenges you will face.

 In this interview, my friend Jeremy Ryder details his wonderful journey learning the Cantonese language and exploring the many facets of southern Chinese culture.
 This is a great read for anyone interested in traveling to Hong Kong or Guangdong, China.